Gabs48/irobotique_tools/README.md

 sudo userdel ubuntu
 sudo rm -r /home/ubuntu
 ```
+**Congratulation!
+You have created your own session on your BeagleBone!**

-## PART 3 : Connect in ssh and add some color ##
+## PART 4 : Connect in ssh and add some color ##
-On your desktop computer, configure your ethernet connection to share internet.
+If you have directly connected your BeagleBone and you computer via ethernet, configure your ethernet connection to share internet on your desktop computer.
 In the wired connection options, you should find a tab 'IPv4'.
 Select method 'Shared to other computers'.
 Then plug the cable and reboot the BeagleBone.
 Verify your BeagleBone has access to your computer: by typing:
 ```
 ifconfig eth0
 ```